Kärcher H 10 Q Flex PremiumFlex anti twist

 H 10 Q Flex PremiumFlex anti twist

 Innovative PremiumFlex high-pressure hose with anti-twist system for twist-free work.
 10 m long.
-Includes Quick Connect adapter.
-For devices in the classes K 2 to K 7.
-Not suitable for hose reel machines nor for Full Control, Power Control or Smart Control devices in classes K 4 to K 7.
+Includes Quick Connect adaptor.
+For devices in the K 2 to K 7 ranges.
+Not suitable for hose reel devices or for Full Control devices in the K 4 to K 7 ranges.

 10 m long PremiumFlex high-pressure replacement hose eliminates tripping hazards.
 Thanks to the patented anti-twist system, it is extremely flexible, enables work to be carried out unhindered and can be stored quickly and easily.
 And the Quick Connect adapter ensures the hose can be connected to the pressure washer in no time at all.
 Made from PVC- and phthalate-free material.
-Suitable for all Kärcher pressure washers in classes K 2 to K 7, except for hose reel machines and Full Control, Power Control and Smart Control devices in classes K 4 to K 7.
+Suitable for all Kärcher pressure washers in the K 2 to K 7 ranges except for hose reel machines or Full Control devices in the K 4 to K 7 ranges.

 Features and benefits